smythp/intro-command-line/sections/text-editors.md

 #### Fully Customized

-- [EMACS](https://www.gnu.org/software/emacs/) - If you are the sort of person who wants full control of your computer's functions, who seeks the power of ORG mode, and who wishes to learn keyboard shortcuts that work across functions, GNU Emacs is the software for you.
-EMACS requires a fair amount of set-up, but the payoff is that you wind up with the set-up that suits your work habits.
+- [Emacs](https://www.gnu.org/software/emacs/) - If you are the sort of person who wants full control of your computer's functions, who seeks the power of ORG mode, and who wishes to learn keyboard shortcuts that work across functions, GNU Emacs is the software for you.
+Emacs requires a fair amount of set-up, but the payoff is that you wind up with the set-up that suits your work habits.

 #### Integrated Development Environment [IDE]